Igrobzik/Declinable-Death-Messages/README.md

 - Supports all `death.*` messages.
 - Uses resource pack translation keys.
 - Works entirely on the client.
+- Change death message to match entity/player name.
 - Configurable through Cloth Config.
 - Ability to disable name declension for players and entities in the mod settings.
+- Ability to disable message editing in the mod settings.
+- Ability to enable hover the original message as a tooltip in the mod settings.
-- Falls back to the original name if no declension is provided.
+- Falls back to the original name if no declension or message is provided.
 - Built-in Russian declension pack with vanilla entities, some names, and some modded entities and death messages (which you can use as examples when translating into your language).

 ## Translation keys